nan-wang10/wn_person-reid/README.md

 For the protection of personal privacy, the mobile phone numbers in the uploaded dataset folder are processed.The full dataset will be uploaded and made public in the future.

-The EIVP dataset access in the following link: https://pan.baidu.com/s/14dFnnBPflp_nUpNx4Mqd4A?pwd=EIVP The password is EIVP.
+The EIVP dataset can be obtained from the following link: https://pan.baidu.com/s/14dFnnBPflp_nUpNx4Mqd4A?pwd=EIVP, and the password is EIVP.